Larry Micheaux: European basketball

 Nicknamed "Mr. Mean", Micheaux spent the next decade playing in the Italian and Spanish basketball leagues.
-Retired since 1995, he is known as one of the top rebounders in Spanish ACB League history.
+Retired since 1995, he is known as one of the top rebounders in Spanish ACB League history, trailing only Arvydas Sabonis in career average per game.

 Personal life

 Micheaux is currently married to Annette (née Collins); they have three children, daughters LaTasha Antoinette (b.
 1983) and La Toya Aneise (b.
 1987), and son Joshua Christopher (b.
 1990).
-Larry also has three grandsons, kortez jackson (b.
-2003), Korendez Jackson (b.
+Larry also had two grandsons and a granddaughter, kortez jackson (b.
+2003),Queen Leo/Korendez Jackson(b.
 2002), and Israel Elias (b.
 2009) from his daughter LaTasha Micheaux.

 La Toya was a starter on the Texas A&M women's basketball team, and had a successful four year high school career at Missouri City, Texas's Hightower High School, which included two first team all greater Houston stints.
 Josh played for the Georgia State University Panthers men's basketball team.

 Micheaux currently is the director of several basketball summer camps in Sugar Land, Texas.
 This includes a fundamentals camp, an advanced fundamental camp, position and games camp, and an elite camp.
 Micheaux says on his website, "Our goal and commitment is to teach the game of basketball in a fun filled learning environment.
 Emphasis is placed on fair play, competition, goal setting, teamwork, and building self esteem.
 The committed basketball enthusiasts may attend our programs year around and fine-tune all aspects of their game."